(Chicago, Illinois, April 16, 1892 – Ramsey County, Minnesota, September 12, 1971).1

 5:00 is rather early for me but it had to be done because I was one of the lucky ones to be posted to a Flying field. . . .
 Doug[lass] and I are posted at Doncaster, together with 8 others: namely, Goodnow, Zellers, Armstrong, Berry, and Doug in the 41st Squadron and Oberst, Sweeney, Lawton, Desson, and myself in the 49th. . . .
 The 49th was billeted in private homes.
 Desson, Lawton, and I together in a very fine home.
 The people appear to be excellent.
 In fact, too good to be true.
 Our Flight Commander, Capt.
 Smith, gave us a joy ride about 3:30 this afternoon. . . .
 We will learn entirely on M.F S.H.
 [Maurice Farman Shorthorn] pushers.11

-I have found no record of Lawton’s training stations after Doncaster.12 In the latter part of February he was apparently in the Midlands, as Deetjen recounted running into him in Nottingham on February 21, 1918.13 There is a list of the planes he was instructed on during the first months of 1918.
+have found no written record of Lawton’s training stations after Doncaster, but photos in Joseph Kirkbride Milnor’s album suggest that he was for a time at No. 61 Training Squadron at South Carlton.12 In the latter part of February he was evidently in the Midlands, as Deetjen recounted running into him in Nottingham on February 21, 1918.13 There is a list of the planes he was instructed on during the first months of 1918.
 After the Maurice Farman S.H. he went on to Avros, and then Sopwith Pups and Camels.14 By mid-March he had advanced sufficiently to graduate from the first stage of R.F.C. training and to be recommended for a lieutenant’s commission.
 The cable forwarding the recommendation is dated March 25, 1918, and the confirming response April 5, 1918.15 He was placed on active duty on April 15, 1918.16

 On about May 11, 1918, Lawton was assigned to the R.A.F. and ordered to 2 A.S.D., meaning he crossed the Channel to await further assignment.17 On May 22, 1918, he was posted to No. 209 Squadron, R.A.F., a Camel squadron stationed at that time at Bertangles, a few miles north of Amiens—which city, as a result of the first phase of the German Spring Offensive, was now only about fifteen miles from the front.